simon-ritchie/apysc/docstring_markdowns/apysc/_type/boolean.md

 **[Parameters]**

-- `value`: bool or int or Boolean or Int
+- `value`: Boolean or Int or bool or int
   - Specified value.
-0 or 1 are acceptable for integer value.
+0 or 1 are acceptable for an integer value.

 <hr>